FIVB Volleyball Women's World Championship Preview & Betting Guide

 Horse Racing stats man, Andy has contributed to OLBG for 18 years - An Ipswich fan and F1 fanatic, he also contributes EFL football and Motor Sport opinion.

-FIVB Volleyball Womens World Championship
+FIVB Volleyball Women's World Championship Preview

-Founded in 1952, the FIVB Volleyball Womens World Championship takes place every four years where a total of twenty-four countries compete to win the gold medal.
+Founded in 1952, the FIVB Volleyball Women's World Championship takes place every four years where a total of twenty-four countries compete to win the gold medal.

 The first-ever tournament was staged in the Soviet Union and the hosts went on to win that tournament which was their first of what would be five gold medals.